-The IFOAM food security campaign positions organic agriculture as an accessible, affordable and empowering system for most smallholders given that its largely based on the use of local biodiversity and resources and incurs little external costs – particularly important for cash poor subsistence farmers.
+Food Security: Organic agriculture is an accessible, affordable and empowering system for most smallholders.
+The low inputs and use of local biodiversity and resources incurs little external costs to subsistence farmers.